snipem/monako/README.md

 * Fail on wrong `docdir` ("TODO")
 * Make white list configurable
 * The python sharing of python does not support added pathes to the base url.
-In order to run the pas has to be shortened
+In order to run the path has to be shortened
 * Move TOC fix to [monako-book](https://github.com/snipem/monako-book)